 - Younger than 24 – Individuals younger than 24 tend to practice unprotected sex more often than other age groups and are less likely to be tested.

 - Previous diagnosis of a STD – Having already contracted a STD increases your body’s susceptibility to contracting another STD.
-Contracting gonorrhea increases your body’s susceptibility to contracting HIV/AIDS.
+Contracting gonorrhea can increase your body’s susceptibility to contracting HIV/AIDS.

 Symptoms of Gonorrhea in Throat, Mouth, or Eyes

-It is unclear how common it is, with some estimates being the majority of men and women to only 10% of men and 40% of women show no symptoms.
-Gonorrhea can appear within one or two weeks after having sex with a partner with Gonorrhea.
+It is difficult to know how common gonorrhea is because it often doesn’t cause any symptoms.
+Gonorrhea can appear within one or two weeks after having sex with a partner with gonorrhea.
 Even with no symptoms, it is still possible to transmit the disease and damage the reproductive system.

 - Conjunctivitis – This is a term for itchy, red eyes due to an infection, which can also be accompanied by pus or sensitivity to light.

-- Sore throat or difficulty swallowing – Sometimes oral Gonorrhea is accompanied by only minor symptoms, such as a sore throat.
+- Sore throat or difficulty swallowing – Sometimes oral gonorrhea is accompanied by flu-like symptoms, such as a sore throat.

 How to Treat Gonorrhea

-It is important to always receive a prescription based on your information for antibiotics and to never take antibiotics meant for someone else.
-Medical professionals choose specific antibiotics based on numerous factors including age, medical history, current health, and many more.
+It is important to make sure the prescription you get for antibiotics is based on your personal information - you must never take antibiotics meant for someone else.
+Medical professionals choose specific antibiotics based on numerous factors including age, medical history, current health, as well as many other important person-specific features.
 Taking antibiotics prescribed to someone else can have serious health consequences.

 Is Gonorrhea curable?